Master of Science in Organizational Leadership & Management

 "Do not wait for a perfect opportunity to advance your career or help yourself.
 The work-life balance is a challenge for everyone.
 So why not do something that’s going to better you?
 No one can take your education away from you once you’ve achieved it."

 Blazing the Trail

 Steve Amster, a current Peirce College graduate student, was a first-generation college graduate when he earned his Associate in Science in Information Technology degree at Peirce.
-That success encouraged him to never give up on his educational dreams, and now he’s inspiring those around him to follow suit."Do not wait for a perfect opportunity."
+That success encouraged him to never give up on his educational dreams, and now he’s inspiring those around him to follow suit.

 Steve has worked in the healthcare industry for more than 15 years and wanted to incorporate his passion for the industry into his quest for higher education.
 After graduating from Peirce the first time, he completed his bachelor’s degree in Healthcare Management at Bellevue University.
 But he wasn’t willing to end his educational journey there.

 Steve currently works for AmeriHealth Caritas, one of Peirce’s corporate partners.
 After Peirce gave a presentation about our new graduate degree program in Organizational Leadership & Management at his office, Steve knew it was the right decision to go back and earn his master’s degree.
 “Four factors helped me make my decision to return to Peirce.
 One: I wanted to get into a leadership program.
 Two: I was familiar with the school.
 Three: Peirce offers a brick and mortar option, and I definitely wanted to have the classroom experience versus learning online for graduate school.
 And four: my organization offered discounts.
 These were all major [factors] in my decision-making process."

 Steve applied and was accepted into our inaugural class of master’s degree students, beginning his classes in September 2013.
 “I take being in the first class of graduate students very seriously, and I’m always trying to maintain the highest GPA possible,” he said.